dvfrancis/hi-lo-card-game/README.md

 #### Content

-All page content was initially written by myself, inspired by the sources listed in the credits, and then polished using Copilot in Microsoft Edge.
+All website copy has been written by myself.

 ## Testing